pyblosxom/pyblosxom/docs/hacking.rst

 To install:

-1. Create a virtual environment for PyBlosxom into a directory of your choosing as denoted by ``<VIRTUAL-ENV-DIR>``::
+1. Create a virtual environment for Pyblosxom into a directory of your choosing as denoted by ``<VIRTUAL-ENV-DIR>``::

       virtualenv <VIRTUAL-ENV-DIR>

-   This is the virtual environment that PyBlosxom will run in.
-If you decide to delete PyBlosxom at some point, you can just remove this virtual environment directory.
+   This is the virtual environment that Pyblosxom will run in.
+If you decide to delete Pyblosxom at some point, you can just remove this virtual environment directory.

 2. Activate the virtual environment::